 Since the piece was small I used feather boards to hold it in place while I slid the stock through.

 Mark the moulding length right on the mainboard for the tub caddy.
-We used a miter saw and set the fence at 45 degrees to cut the miters.
-A miter box would also work just fine.
+We used a mitre saw and set the fence at 45 degrees to cut the mitres.
+A mitre box would also work just fine.

 I used a scrap piece of MDF to create a zero-clearance fence to support the cuts to minimize tear-out.

 Cut the walnut quarter-round moulding to the proper lengths to create a border for the DIY bathtub caddy.

-Fit the molding place on top of the now dry mainboard for the caddy.
+Fit the moulding place on top of the now dry mainboard for the caddy.
 If everything lines up apply some wood glue to the back of the moulding.
 Lay it down on top of the board and carefully line up the mitres.
 I used a brad nailer to shoot some brads in place while the glue dried.

-Once the outer molding was on, we still had some extra walnut quarter round material left.
+Once the outer moulding was on, we still had some extra walnut quarter-round material left.
 We decided to make a small box in the corner of the caddy to hold things like candle wax, a wine glass, or perhaps a flower vase in place.
-Cut two short sections of the quarter round with a single mitered end, and position, glue, and finally brad nail the corner piece in place.
+Cut two short sections of the quarter round with a single mitred end, position, glue, and finally brad nail the corner piece in place.

 Sand the entire caddy with 120 and then 220 grit sandpaper.
 I used a random orbital sander, but it’s small enough to do it by hand.
 Some of the detail areas need to be hand sanded.

 Some kind of basic system is necessary to hold the wood in place on the tub so it doesn’t slip around and fall in.
 We measured the interior width of our tub and installed a very simple cleat system that locks the caddy in place securely.